28 AMD Facts That May Surprise You

 Impaired dark adaptation is the earliest biomarker of AMD

-Studies show delayed rod-mediated dark adaptation in older adults with normal macular health is associated with incident early AMD three years later, making impaired dark adaptation a functional biomarker for early disease.
+Studies show delayed rod-mediated dark adaptation in older adults with normal macular health is associated with incident early AMD three years later, making impaired dark adaptation a functional biomarker for early disease.ii

-In a pivotal study of dark adaptation conducted at Harvard, Johns Hopkins, and Penn State universities, it was found that the AdaptDx Pro Rapid Test for dark adaptation is a highly accurate measure of impaired dark adaptation and gives a clear, objective measurement of retinal function with 90% sensitivity and 90% specificity for the presence of AMD.
+The AdaptDx Pro® is an automated tool that sensitively measures the speed of dark adaptation.
+In a pivotal study of dark adaptation conducted at Harvard, Johns Hopkins, and Penn State universities, it was found that the AdaptDx Rapid Test for dark adaptation is a highly accurate measure of dark adaptation speed and gives a clear, objective measurement of retinal function with 90% sensitivity and 90% specificity for the presence of AMD.ii

 At least 25% of clinical AMD is going undiagnosed in primary eye care today

-A landmark study published in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today, even with visible clinical signs (drusen).
+A landmark study published in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today, even with visible clinical signs (drusen).ii

 There is specialized care for patients with AMD

-Equipped with the most current knowledge and advanced technology, an AMD Center of Excellence has dedicated staff that receives ongoing training to best serve patients with AMD.
+Equipped with the most current knowledge and advanced technology, eye care providers can best serve their patients with age-related macular degeneration (AMD).

 Chronic sunlight exposure increases the risk of incident AMD

-Epidemiological evidence suggests that chronic sunlight exposure increases the risk of incident AMD and its progression.
-Likewise, there may be a potential benefit of protective eyewear.
+Epidemiological evidence suggests that chronic sunlight exposure increases the risk of incident AMD and its progression.ii Likewise, there may be a potential benefit of wearing protective eyewear.

 Rates of AMD are expected to double by 2050

-The number of people living with macular degeneration is expected to reach 196 million worldwide by 2020 and increase to 288 million by 2040.
+The number of people living with macular degeneration is expected to reach 288 million by 2040.ii

 High cholesterol is a risk factor for AMD

-Other factors include age, ethnicity, family history, obesity, and smoking.
+Other risk factors for AMD include age, ethnicity, family history, obesity, and smoking.

-Panmacular cholesterol (basal laminar deposits and basal linear deposits) starts to build up along Bruch’s Membrane.
-While not visible with imaging, this layer of cholesterol deposits affects photoreceptor health, causing oxidative stress and inflammation.
-In addition, it impairs normal transport, including that of vitamin A, across Bruch’s membrane.
-In effect, AMD causes a localized deficiency of vitamin A, and dark adaptation is the best test to measure this change.
-Peaks in these cholesterol deposits eventually become clinically visible drusen.
+In the earliest stages of AMD, cholesterol builds up along Bruch’s membrane.
+While not visible via imaging testing, this layer of cholesterol deposits affects photoreceptor health, causing oxidative stress and inflammation.
+It impairs normal transport of nutrients, including that of vitamin A, across Bruch’s membrane.
+Peaks in these cholesterol deposits eventually become clinically visible drusen.ii

 AMD negatively impacts the U.S. economy by $30 billion annually